ArindomSharma76/Minor-Project-Detecting-Parkinson-s-Disease/README.md

 5. Finally using the XGBoost’s plot_importance() function we have found out that the feature MDVP.Fo(Hz) (i.e. Average vocal fundamental frequency) has the highest importance score among all the features.

 ## Future Scope:
 Though the model works efficiently, this is limited by the richness of the dataset with which it is being trained.
-The selected dataset, has only 197 instances, hence a dataset with more no of samples would help the model generalize better.
+The selected dataset, has only 197 instances, hence a dataset with more number of samples would help the model generalize better.
 The proposed model is thus a reliable model to detect Parkinson’s disease due to its efficient accuracy rates.